ClintLalonde.net

 Yahoo Media Player in action.

-3) Wordpress Audio Player
+3) WordPress Audio Player

-First off, the Wordpress Audio Player is not just for the Wordpress blog platform.
+First off, the WordPress Audio Player is not just for the WordPress blog platform.
 There is a stand alone version that can be used on any web page.

 This audio player is a tad more complicated than Playtagger or the Yahoo Media Player.
 There is more mucking around with the code to set parameters, but the process is well documented and should be fairly straightforward to get you up and running.

-You also have to download and install the scripts for the Wordpress Audio Player on your own server, unlike Playtagger and the Yahoo Media Player whose scripts are hosted on external servers.
+You also have to download and install the scripts for the WordPress Audio Player on your own server, unlike Playtagger and the Yahoo Media Player whose scripts are hosted on external servers.
 This could be a deal breaker if you don’t have access to a web server.
 However, if you are using D2L, you can use the file manager in D2L as a place to serve up the files from.

-Those negatives aside, I think the Wordpress Audio Player has the nicest interface of the lot and packs all you need for features in a compact player.
+Those negatives aside, I think the WordPress Audio Player has the nicest interface of the lot and packs all you need for features in a compact player.
 The player itself slides open and closed so it takes up very little screen space and you can change the look and behaviour of the player by changing a few values in the settings.
-And unlike the Yahoo Media Player, the Wordpress Audio Player comes with a slider enabled out of the box with no need for a third party script.
+And unlike the Yahoo Media Player, the WordPress Audio Player comes with a slider enabled out of the box with no need for a third party script.

-Wordpress Audio Player in action.
+WordPress Audio Player in action.

 4) JW FLV Player